ryoluong/en2web/readme.md

 En2::Web is a web application for En2 members, which is a student organizaion of Yokohama National University.
 This application is designed for efficient information sharing in daily activities and accumulating knowledge of each users.
 It also provides user-friendly services by high integration with other applications, like Google API, Slack API, and LINE Messenging API.
 En2::Web mainly has following functions:

 ### Notes
 En2 users can freely read and post notes about their activities.
-We have plenty of reports for studying abroad because most of En2 members go overseas.
+We have plenty of reports for studying abroad because most of En2 members go overseas to study and get international experience.
 ### Users
 Each members can edit his/her own profile and see others' ones.
 This makes our communication and mutual understanding much richer.
 ### Countries